Drone Laws in Croatia

 - For category C2 flight operations, the drone operator must pass a theoretical knowledge test, demonstrate flight proficiency, and receive approval from the Croatian Civil Aviation Agency.

-The registration form and inquiries about the theoretical knowledge exam should be sent to firstname.lastname@example.org.
+UAS operators can complete the required registration at https://drone.ccaa.hr.
+Inquiries about the theoretical knowledge exam should be sent to email@example.com.

 Read the full Ordinance on Unmanned Aircraft Systems for the Republic of Croatia here.
 Additional information about airspace obligations and/or restrictions can be found on the Airspace Management Cell (AMC) Portal.